 Air pollution does not know boarders

 Some time ago, I wrote a post on ship emissions in the Arctic and their impact on air quality.
 When you are interested in Alaska air quality you may like to read about Fairbanks’ winter air pollution problem, or poor air quality due to wildfires.
-In today’s Focus Alaska, I want to introduce you to black carbon in the Arctic and its potential impacts on climate, air quality and health.
+In today’s post, I want to introduce you to black carbon in the Arctic and its potential impacts on climate, air quality and health.

 What is black carbon?